WasmEdge/docs/docs/embed/c/reference/latest.md

 ### Configurations

-The configuration context, `WasmEdge_ConfigureContext`, manages the configurations for `Loader`, `Validator`, `Executor`, `VM`, and `Compiler`.
-Developers can adjust the settings about the proposals, VM host pre-registrations (such as `WASI`), and AOT compiler options, and then apply the `Configure` context to create other runtime contexts.
+The configuration context, `WasmEdge_ConfigureContext`, manages the configurations for `Loader`, `Validator`, `Executor`, `VM`, and `Compiler` contexts.
+Developers can adjust the settings about the proposals, VM host pre-registrations (such as `WASI`), and AOT compiler options, and then apply the `Configure` context to create the runtime contexts.

 1. Proposals